Connecting Yalies Around the Globe in Small Groups

 What happens when a Yalie from Europe, the U.S., Africa, Latin America, Asia, Oceania, and the Middle East walk into a virtual room?
 We expect creativity, insight, and inspiring conversation.

-Join us in a YIA Common Room, a new initiative for Yale alumni who are interested in the world and its citizens.
-Your small group of six to eight will reflect different geographic areas of the world.
-You will meet online for 40 minutes twice a month to create new relationships with far-flung fellow Yalies, discuss perspectives, further cross-cultural understanding, and continue that conversation you were having in your Common Room at Yale.
+Join us in a YIA Common Room, an initiative for Yale alumni who are interested in the world and its citizens.
+The next set of Common Rooms is starting this October.
+Your small group of eight to ten alums will reflect different geographic areas of the world.
+You will meet online for 40 minutes twice a month for three months to create new relationships with far-flung fellow Yalies, discuss perspectives, further cross-cultural understanding, and continue that conversation you were having in your Common Room at Yale.

 Small groups are a relaxed environment that encourages discussion and creates enduring relationships.
 Like our conversations in Yale dining halls and common rooms, we expect them to range from the serious and the cultural to the light-hearted and humorous!

-During the first session, the small groups will participate in a “Telling Your Story” workshop to introduce yourselves and share your international experiences.
+The next Common Rooms will begin in late October.
+During the first session of a new Common Room, the small groups will participate in a “Telling Your Story” workshop to introduce yourselves and share your international experiences and passions.

-After that, the small groups will shape their discussions to their own interests.
-Every YIA Common Room will be unique.
+After that, the small groups shape their discussions to their own interests.
+Every YIA Common Room is unique.
 The YIA will provide material, prompts, and themes from which your group can choose to get the initial conversations flowing, and then you can see just where your discussions take you.

 Frequently Asked Questions

 YIA Common Rooms will meet twice a month on Zoom for 40 minutes, with the role of ‘host’ rotating among participants.
-You do not need a Zoom account to participate.
+You do not need a paid Zoom account to participate, though it would be helpful for the overall host to have one.

-The Yale International Alliance will allocate you to your group by a match-making process based on your time zone, your availability, and the geographic region you feel you have a perspective to speak from.
-So, an early riser in Hong Kong might be joining a Common Room that includes an alum/na/us who’s just finished work in Miami, and a night owl living in London.
+The Yale International Alliance will allocate you to your group by a match-making process based on your time zone, geography and availability.
+So, an early riser in Seattle might be joining a Common Room that includes an alum who’s just finished work in Dubai, and a night owl living in Tokyo.
+Clink on our link below for the “New Haven time” of each of our Common Rooms.

 We will provide your group with expert tips and subject prompts to get the conversation going, but ultimately each Common Room will determine the content of the discussions, and choose how thought-provoking, inspiring, or simply entertaining they want their Common Room to be.
 Members of some Common Rooms may decide to join together to create some impact in the world around them.

-At this point, alumni may switch to a new group or take a break for a few months.
+Each Common Room will run for three months (six sessions), after which there will be a one-month pause for feedback before a new cycle begins.
+Alums may switch to a new group or take a break, or two groups may merge.
 Some Common Room groups may choose to continue as they are.
 We expect that some groups will become a lifelong forum for friendship and common interests, while others will give alumni a brief but meaningful opportunity to see the world from other perspectives and to share a sense of global citizenship.

 Each group will have one member who has volunteered to act as host and: